 Rights to dispose of a leasehold interest in land or property are described as alienation provisions.
-Usually a lease on a commercial building will permit assignment or subletting but dependant upon a raft of conditions being satisfied.
+Usually, a lease on a commercial building will permit assignment or subletting but dependent upon a raft of conditions being satisfied.

 The transfer of a lease from one party to the other.
 Once a lease has been assigned, the assignee becomes responsible to the landlord for paying the rent and fulfilling the other obligations of the lease.
 However, in the event of default, the landlord may be able to require the assignor to pay the rent.